NYPL/ami-preservation/docs/pages/docsMgmt/docs-guide.md

 This is a guide to migrating documentation to nypl.github.io/ami-preservation/.
 This guide assumes that users are familiar with GitHub and Markdown, but provides some basic resources and links for those who are not.

 ## Platform Overview
-The PAMI Documentation Site is a static website.
-PAMI staff will add documentation to the site via a repository on [PAMI's GitHub](https://github.com/NYPL/ami-preservation) that is designated for that set of documentation.
+The AMI Preservation Documentation Site is a static website.
+AMI staff will add documentation to the site via a repository on [AMI Preservation's GitHub](https://github.com/NYPL/ami-preservation) that is designated for that set of documentation.
 A static site generator called Jekyll converts the raw text files that comprise the documentation (ie. Markdown files) to HTML, and the site files will be deployed to nypl.github.io/ami-preservation.

 GitHub is a web-based hosting service that enables version-control of content, meaning that it records and saves the changes to files over time and enables users to recall specific versions of those files.
 Please refer to [GitHub's documentation guides](https://guides.github.com/) for more information on Git and GitHub.